-Northern Mesopotamia is made up of hills and plains.
+Northern Mesopotamia Geography and History: This is made up of hills and plains.
 The land is quite fertile due to seasonal rains, and the rivers and streams flowing from the mountains.
 Early settlers farmed the land and used timber, metals and stone from the mountains nearby.

 Further north (in Mesopotamia) lay the city of Ashur overlooking an important crossing of the River Tigris.
 The city dominated the caravans of donkeys carrying metals and rare materials from east and west, and the boats moving to and from the Sumerian cities to the south.
 As an important trading centre, Ashur had, by 2000 B.C., established commercial colonies in Turkey.